 Albert Pujols

-Pujols and more than 36,000 Cardinals fans[1] celebrated Easter on April 16, 2006, with an 8-7 win over the Reds that included three home runs and five RBIs from Pujols.
-Each of the Cardinals first baseman’s blasts came off different Cincinnati pitchers.
+Pujols and more than 36,000 Cardinals fans[1] celebrated Easter on April 16, 2006, with an 8-7 win over the Reds that featured three homers and five RBIs from Pujols, including a walk-off, two-run blast in the bottom of the ninth.
+Each of his three homers came off different Cincinnati pitchers.

 “This is one where you’ll be lost for words,” Cardinals manager Tony La Russa said.
 “No thoughts, no description of the game. … I’m at a loss to describe it, man.
 There’s a new memory for new Busch. … It’ll be tough to top that one.”[2]

-Earlier that month, the Cardinals had opened their season with a six-game road swing before coming home to open Busch Stadium III with a 6-4 win over the Brewers.
-After taking two of three from Milwaukee, the Cardinals split their first two games against the Reds to enter the rubber game with a 6-5 record on the young season.
+The Cardinals had opened their season with a six-game road swing before opening Busch Stadium III with a 6-4 win over the Brewers.
+The Cardinals went on to take two of three from Milwaukee, and split their next two games against Cincinnati.
+The Easter ballgame marked the club’s final game of the homestand before heading to Pittsburgh for three games.

-The game went back and forth from the outset.
-Mark Mulder, who was coming off a 16-win campaign in his first season in St. Louis, allowed an RBI single to Reds right fielder Austin Kearns in the first inning.
+The Cardinals and Reds went back and forth from the outset.
+Mark Mulder, coming off a 16-win campaign in his first season in St. Louis, allowed an RBI single to Reds right fielder Austin Kearns in the first inning.
 The Cardinals immediately answered as their own right fielder, John Rodriguez, lined a two-run triple into the right-field corner off Reds starter Bronson Arroyo.

 The Cardinals held a 2-1 lead until the top of the fifth.
-With two outs, Mulder gave up a two-run home run to Adam Dunn, followed by a solo home run by Kearns to give the Reds a 4-2 lead.
+With two outs, Mulder gave up a two-run home run to Adam Dunn, followed by a solo homer by Kearns to give the Reds a 4-2 lead.

 Once again, however, the Cardinals answered.
 After Aaron Miles singled, Pujols hit his first home run of the game, a line drive over the left-field wall that tied the score.